 This course may be taken prior to or during the same term.

 Change of local, permanent, and emergency contact addresses, name, or other information affecting the student’s permanent academic record may be completed by using the Contact and Privacy Info Wizard through MyUWF.

 In accordance with the Family Educational Rights and Privacy Act (FERPA), the University of West Florida’s policy regarding the disposition of records held pertaining to a deceased student states that the privacy interests of an individual expire with that individual’s death.

-The University of West Florida (UWF REG 3.017) complies with the Family Educational Rights and Privacy Act (FERPA) and Florida Statutes (s.1002.225) related to the release of student educational records.
+The University of West Florida (UWF REG 3.017) complies with the Family Educational Rights and Privacy Act of 1974 (FERPA) and Florida Statutes (s.1002.225 and s.1006.52) related to the release of student education records.